jamesjarvis/web-graph/README.md

 - [x] Replace in memory visited check with postgresql (<https://github.com/zolamk/colly-postgres-storage>)
 - [x] Create schema for links graph database
 - [x] Implement saving to the db
-- [x] Hit performance target of 100 links/second
+- [x] Hit performance target of 100 links/second (on a good day it hits this)
-- [x] Front end UI for creating a graphical view of website connections
+- [x] Front end UI for creating a graphical view of website connections (<https://jamesjarvis.github.io/web-graph/>)
-- [x] Easily cacheable API service for the front-end graphical data
+- [x] Easily cacheable API service for the front-end graphical data (<https://api.jamesjarvis.io/>)

 ## DB Schema